learntoinvest/blog/content/blog/balance_sheet.md

 ### Stockholder's equity
 Pay attention to the retained earnings which records the amount of capital a company has generated over its lifetime - minus dividends and stock buybacks, which represent funds that have already been returned to shareholders.

-## Why do we look at the balance sheet?
+## How to analyze the balance sheet
+- Asset quality: check for a strong, diverse asset base
+- Working capital: Ensure there are enough resources to cover short-term debt
+- Debt level

+--/ Todo /--
-## Things to pay attention to when looking at the balance sheet
+- Things to pay attention to when looking at the balance sheet

-If you'd like to learn more about this topic, I'd recommend "The Five Rules for Successful Stock Investing" by Pat Dorsey, available at:
+If you'd like to learn more about this topic, I'd recommend "The Five Rules for Successful Stock Investing" by Pat Dorsey.
+The book provides very solid explanation for beginners.
+It is available at:
 <a target="_blank" href="https://www.amazon.com/Five-Rules-Successful-Stock-Investing/dp/B08BX7RTJM/ref=sr_1_1?crid=NZ30FTPEQM2Q&amp;keywords=pat+dorsey&amp;qid=1695960723&amp;sprefix=pat+dorsey%252Caps%252C370&amp;sr=8-1&_encoding=UTF8&tag=amazonaff0d66-20&linkCode=ur2&linkId=7b8ca56965812c210bf09396581bb0e8&camp=1789&creative=9325">The Five Rules for Successful Stock Investing</a>